Thursday, November 15, 2007

 It is a rainy, stormy day in Cape May, New Jersey; August, 1963.

 So we went up the steps and onto the porch.
-She partly closed and then opened her umbrella quickly a few times to shake the water over the rail.
+Elektra partly closed and then snapped open her umbrella quickly a few times to flick the water on it over the rail.

 It was odd, but just watching her do something so simple as shaking the water off of her umbrella made me want to go to bed with her.